-Once you have worked this out then set an asking price that you are comfortable with, agents will advise you but it is your decision in the end.
+Once you have worked this out, set an asking price that you are comfortable with.
+Agents will advise you but it is your decision in the end.

 Instruct an agent and help with the marketing

-Your agent will send over a photographer so be sure to make sure the house is in perfect condition.
+Your agent will send over a photographer, so you must ensure the house is in perfect condition.
 This might mean hiding clutter away or making sure any pets are out of the house.

 You could also share the house listing on local social media groups to help drum up more interest.

 How will you prepare for the viewings?
 Will you host them or have the agent do it on your behalf?
-If you are going to host then think about the order you show the rooms and the main highlights you will talk about.
-This might be the actual property selling points or things about the local area such as catchment schools, transport connections and important information about the local area.
+If you are going to host, think about the order in which you will show the rooms.
+It’s also worth considering the key selling points of the property.
+This might include things such as catchment schools, transport connections and important information about the local area.

 Hire a specialist solicitor when selling your home